-During 2020, loans were issued to Azerbaijan Deposit Insurance Fund with an annual interest rate of 0.15%, in order to return the protected deposits of individuals in banks whose licences have been revoked, in accordance with the requirements of the legislation.
-These loans were recorded at fair value on initial recognition calculated by applying the Bank's refinancing rate of 6.5%.
+During 2021 and 2020, loans were issued to Azerbaijan Deposit Insurance Fund with an annual interest rate of 0.15%, in order to return the protected deposits of individuals in banks whose licences have been revoked, in accordance with the requirements of the legislation.
+These loans were recorded at fair value on initial recognition calculated by applying the Bank's refinancing rates of 6.25% and 6.50%, respectively.
 See Note 10.
-Therefore, the difference of AZN 75,742 thousand between the nominal value and fair value at the date of initial recognition was recognised as a loss and this amount will be fully recovered till the end of the loan period.
+Therefore, the difference of AZN 6,415 thousand and AZN 75,742 thousand between the nominal value and fair value at the date of initial recognition was recognised as a loss during 2021 and 2020, respectively and these amounts will be fully recovered till the end of the loan period.